 - B. ON1 Cloud Sync/Cataloged Folder Progress/Open and Close Left Panel: Accesses the ON1 Cloud Sync status window (when available) and the Cataloged Folder Progress windows.
 The icon at the bottom opens and closes the left panel.
-(See "Using ON1 Cloud Sync with Photo RAW" on page 72 for more on the syncing service.) - C. My Catalogs/Browse/Presets Panels: Switch between the cataloged folders panel, local drives and cloud sources, and Edit module presets by clicking on the tabs. - D. Cataloged Folders/Favorites and Local Drives: Displays your cataloged folders (shown) or local disks and favorite folders, depending upon which tab has been selected. - E. Cloud Sync: Shows all ON1 Cloud Sync devices. - F. Albums Pane: This pane is for creating albums, also known as collections of images.
-Albums can be grouped into subfolders for easy organization. - G. Smart Albums Pane: This pane includes collections of dynamically built albums based on criteria set in the Search Bar. - H. Dates Pane: Search for photos based on the capture date. - I. Recent Pane: This keeps track of recently opened files and folders. - J. Tethered Shooting Pane: This lets you connect your Nikon or Canon camera to your computer; you can capture images directly from the camera to ON1 Photo RAW. - K. View Selector/Preview Size: Switch between Grid, Detail, Filmstrip, Compare and Map views.
-The Preview slider adjusts the thumbnail size (Grid view) or the size of the currently viewed photo (all other views). - L. Search Location: Part of the Search Bar, this lets you choose the location of a search operation. - M. Preview: The window where you view your images in thumbnail or detail view. - N. Breadcrumbs Bar: Shows the path of the selected image or folder in the Preview area; the pop-up lets you go back up the current folder tree, select another folder from recent items or your Favorites.
+(See "Using ON1 Cloud Sync with Photo RAW" on page 74 for more on the syncing service.) - C. My Catalogs/Browse/Presets Panels: Switch between the cataloged folders panel, local drives and cloud sources, and Edit module presets by clicking on the tabs. - D. Cataloged Folders/Favorites and Local Drives: Displays your cataloged folders (shown) or local disks and favorite folders, depending upon which tab has been selected. - E. Cloud Sync: Shows all ON1 Cloud Sync devices. - F. Albums Pane: This pane is for creating albums, also known as collections of images.
+Albums can be grouped into subfolders for easy organization.
+You can set any album to be the target album, which lets you quickly and easily add any photo in Browse during the culling process. - G. Smart Albums Pane: This pane includes collections of dynamically built albums based on criteria set in the Search Bar. - H. Dates Pane: Search for photos based on the capture date. - I. Recent Pane: This keeps track of recently opened files and folders. - J. Tethered Shooting Pane: This lets you connect your Nikon or Canon camera to your computer; you can capture images directly from the camera to ON1 Photo RAW. - K. View Selector/Preview Size: Switch between Grid, Detail, Filmstrip, Compare and Map views.
+The Preview slider adjusts the thumbnail size (Grid view) or the size of the currently viewed photo (all other views). - L. Search Location: Part of the Search Bar, this lets you choose where you're searching on disk. - M. Preview: The window where you view your images in thumbnail or detail view. - N. Breadcrumbs Bar: Shows the path of the selected image or folder in the Preview area; the pop-up lets you go back up the current folder tree, select another folder from recent items or your Favorites.
 To the right of the bar is the count of both the currently selected items in the preview area and the number of items in the folder or search operation. - O. Search Bar criteria: Select criteria when using the Search Bar to find items in your library. - P. Sort/Smart Album/Smart Organize/Saved Searches: From left, the Sort icon lets you adjust the sort order of the current view; saves the current search operation as a Smart Album; opens the Smart Organize window; and lets you choose from a previously saved search, or the save the current search. - Q. Info Pane: This section will give you detailed metadata about your image when available.
 (Also displays Navigator and Histogram panes when in Filmstrip, Detail and Compare modes.) - R. Brilliance AI: This pane lets you apply the Edit module's Brilliance AI feature to photos within Browse. - S. Metadata Pane: This pane will show your metadata for the selected image. - T. Al Keywords List: Displays a list of suggested Al-generated keywords for the current photo. - U. EXIF/IPTC/Location Info: Displays additional detailed information about the selected file. - V. Keyword List: All keywords found in your image catalog. - W. Reset All: Removes all edit adjustments made in Edit from the selected image or group of images.